 If you’ve ever signed up to a two-year phone plan with the latest smartphone, only to look on in envy as your friends upgrade their handset a year later, Optus has a solution for you.
-It’s called the ‘New Phone Trade Up’ and costs $99.
+It’s called the ‘New Phone Trade Up’ and costs upwards of $99.
 In this article, we’ll explain how Optus phone upgrading works and offer a guide as to whether it’s a good deal or not.

 Optus Phone Upgrades – New Phone Trade Up

 With the Optus New Phone Trade Up, customers have the ability to upgrade their phone halfway into their 24 month contract for either $99 or $149, depending on your plan.
 This means that you can always stay on top of the latest trends and always have the hottest smartphone in your hand.